josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/README.md

 - unsafe practice;
 - and evidence of serious harm.

-If those people are repeatedly removed or intimidated, the institution may become quieter while losing the ability to recognise its own danger.
+If those people are repeatedly removed, exhausted, or intimidated, the institution may become quieter while losing the ability to recognise its own danger.

 ---